NisithaNimsara/MathsBro/README.md

 - If input isn't being accepted, ensure the terminal supports stdin and you're running with Python 3.
 - For encoding issues, run Python with UTF-8 or set the terminal encoding appropriately.

-## License

-No license file is included in this repository.
-If you want others to reuse or contribute under clear terms, add a `LICENSE` file (for example MIT or Apache-2.0).

-## Acknowledgements

-- Project specification included in `spec.pdf`.
-- Developed as a console learning tool to practice arithmetic skills.

----

-*This README was created by the GitHub Copilot Chat Assistant.*